FrederikLeed/LocalGroupMembershipLifeCylceMaintenance/README.md

 This will import a backup of a GPO that
 1. wipes the memberships of certain local groups
-2. Adds members to certain local group.
+2. Adds members to certain local groups.

 The actions are executed in the specified order.
 First cleaning the groups.
 ![image](https://github.com/FrederikLeed/LocalGroupMembershipLifeCylceMaintenance/assets/37104276/c479e7ab-ddd7-412f-80fe-58d2364d9870)